 Needless to say, make a trip to Grey Reef.
 Almost any day of the year this tailwater will present you with a good time.

 Visit Grey Reef Anglers website, and book the trip of a lifetime

-EBook on CD in Adobe pdf format.
+EBook in Adobe pdf format.
 Print the maps or descriptions you need.
 Available now, Fly Fisher's Guide to the North Platte click here